-This is not exactly news and has been going on for years, the effect, in part, of feminism, French deconstructionism, the hijacking of our educational system by people who see oppression everywhere, and the dominance of a therapeutic worldview where everything is measured in terms of how you relate to it emotionally.
+This is not exactly news and has been going on for years, the effect, in part, of nihilism, French deconstructionism, the hijacking of our educational system by bureaucrats, and the dominance of a therapeutic worldview where everything is measured in terms of how you relate to it emotionally.

 That last one is complex, spanning from Wilhelm Reich’s “orgone accumulator” to a pharma industry that would have us popping pills like gummy bears to manage our moods.
 Of course, we could just let Eli Lilly manage them, which is the real goal.
-Just this morning I downed a fistful of vitamin tablets in the shape of gum drops covered in granulated sugar.
-Remember Joe Camel?
+This morning I downed a fistful of vitamin tablets in the shape of gum drops covered in granulated sugar.

 Please understand that I am not talking about the end of Victorian sobriety or Thomistic logic.
-That D train left the 59th Street station long ago, although I would welcome its return with open arms like the father in the parable of the Prodigal Son (Lk 15:11–32).
+That D train left the 59th Street station long ago, although I would welcome its return with open arms.
 What I am referring to is the predominance of feelings and its irrational logic in everyday life.
 Ordinary people–you and I–now think, act, and relate according to new norms based on feelings, not reason.

-If you think that’s an exaggeration, consider the ubiquity of “safety zones,” where people can find refuge from all manner of emotional distress.
+If you think that’s an exaggeration, consider the ubiquity of safe zones where people can find refuge from all manner of emotional distress.
 In formal settings, the work is done by professionals who have spent years processing their own emotions.
 I am reminded of Oliver Sacks, who reportedly said on his deathbed after fifty years of therapy, “I think we’re finally getting somewhere.”